Kennyc1012/GlassMusicPlayer/README.md

 To trigger the app, say OK Glass...Play Music.
 It will play the songs in the order they appear in the folder structure.
+You can also shuffle your music so it is random.